Davis Open Access Book Fund

 - Acknowledge the funding support through the UC Davis Library in the front matter of all editions of the book.

-Once published, readers everywhere will be able to read and learn from your book, free of charge and without delay.
-Congratulations!
+By choosing to publish open access, readers everywhere will be able to read and learn from your book — free of charge and without delay.

 See what other UC Davis authors had to say about how open access publication expanded the reach of their works.